GauravAd12/Final-FOCP/Project-f1/README.md

-# Formula 1 Lap Times Analyzer
+# Formula 1 Lap Times Analyzer.

 Welcome to the **Formula 1 Lap Times Analyzer**!
 This project is designed to analyze lap times of F1 drivers during a Grand Prix and provide insights into their performance.
 The program processes lap time data, identifies the fastest driver, and generates comprehensive reports and visualizations.